What is Computer Science?

 Graduates also have the option of continuing their education even further.
 Those interested in pursuing more advanced positions often benefit from enrolling in master’s degree programs.
 Prospective students should be prepared to meet graduate school admittance requirements, however.
 Most colleges and universities expect candidates to submit prior transcripts and standardized testing reports to prove they meet minimum grade point average (GPA) and Graduate Record Examinations (GRE) score requirements.

 Master’s degree programs in computer science generally consist of 30 to 60 credit hours of coursework that takes full-time students approximately two years to complete.
 At this level, students no longer take general liberal arts classes.
 Instead, instruction topics tend to be either practical or research-based and relate directly to the information technology field.
-Those enrolled can expect to learn about advanced computer science and business administration concepts, with many opportunities to practice.
+Those enrolled can expect to learn about advanced computer information systems and business administration concepts, with many opportunities to practice.
 Additionally, many colleges and universities encourage students to select concentrations.
 Some common options include software theory and engineering, artificial intelligence, security, systems, and data science and analytics.

 This type of degree is ideal for those seeking advanced mid-to-upper supervisory roles in computer and information technology as computer and information research scientists.
 Graduates often possess specialized knowledge and skills that are highly coveted by employers.
 As a result, they often enjoy greater job security, more promotional opportunities, and higher pay potential.